 Founded in October 2012 by Karen Beam Leder, the Power of Pink Fund honors her sister, Jill Beam Kougl, who is a two time breast cancer survivor.
 Jill's courage, determination and positive attitude through her various treatments and reconstructions are the inspiration for this fund which was created to help those who cannot afford breast health screenings and treatment in the Washington, DC area.

 Jill was first diagnosed at the young age of 38 and then again at 51.
 She used exercise as a way to cope with her cancer, battling it with grace, dignity and determination.
 It was only natural to start a fund, like this, in her honor.
 A native Washingtonian, Jill grew up in Rockville, Maryland, and now lives in Austin, Texas.
 Jill travels back home each year to be honored by her sister, and many others, at the various special events.

 So many of us have been personally touched by breast cancer and we understand the hardships associated with it.
 Many women in our area face this challenge each and every day and do not have adequate resources for early detection or treatment.
 In fact, Washington, DC has the highest mortality rate for breast cancer in the country.
 Effective education and early detection will help reduce breast cancer mortality in our area.

-100 percent of the funds raised at these events will help make a difference in the lives of so many women in our region.
-Breast Care of Washington DC, CBCC, Mercy and Arlington do not stop with breast health.
+100% of the funds raised at these events will help make a difference in the lives of so many women in our region.
+The Arlington Free Clinic, Breast Care of Washington DC, Mary's Center and Mercy Health Clinic do not stop with breast health.
 Once a woman comes to their centers, they address the whole person by responding to additional health problems these women face.
 Partnering with over 20 community and government organizations, the organizations connect with these women and establish a relationship to help with a multitude of needs: food and nutrition services, shelter for the homeless population and counseling for emotional concerns and other health services.